qfpl/reflex-tutorial/blog/drafts/reflex/basics/behaviors.md

 but we can do so much more with this idea.

-We'll cover some of that as we go, but as a teaser it might be worth thinking about what you could do with something like:
+We'll cover some of that as we go, but as a teaser it might be worth thinking about the things you could do with something like:
 ```haskell
 sequence :: Map k (Behavior t v) -> Behavior t (Map k v)
 ```

+If you had a `Behavior t Bool` that was tracking the state of every checkbox on a settings page, you could use `sequence` to gather them all into a single `Behavior`.

 In addition to this, `reflex` wants to be your friend and so provides all kinds of other instances that you might find a use for: